NetworkGradeLinux/mion-docs/about.markdown

-Why Oryx?
+Why mion?
 ---------
-Oryx builds on Yocto by providing a lightweight container runtime that brings the benefits of containerisation to the world of embedded.
-The entire software stack is run in containers, even including significant portions of the OS itself.
+mion builds on Yocto by providing multiple ways of providing a NOS.
+One of these is a a lightweight container runtime that brings the benefits of containerisation to the world of bare metal.
+The entire software stack can be run in containers, even including significant portions of the OS itself.
 This also enables live updates, rollbacks, and repurposing without the need for a reboot.

-There are distinct images for the base operating system, and applications.
+There are distinct images and configurations using [bitbake's][bitbake] multiconfig for the base operating system and container guests.
 Application images are run through the container runtime, whereas system images are installed on bare-metal.
-System images incorporate a given platform's OpenEmbedded Board Support Package (BSP); separating this from applications removes the need for the complex porting of applications to new hardware,
+System images paired with mion Board Support Packages incorporate a given platform's hardware and platform enablement; separating this from applications removes the need for the complex porting of applications to new hardware.

-Oryx also incorporates the Mender Over-The-Air (OTA) image based update service based on tools provided by [Mender.io](https://mender.io/).
+mion also incorporates the Mender Over-The-Air (OTA) image based update service based on tools provided by [Mender.io](https://mender.io/).
 Both application and system images can be managed and deployed remotely over HTTPS to a single host or an entire fleet of devices.
 The updates performed in _A/B_ fashion; an update will be prepared in parallel with the running system, if it fails, the existing system will not break.

-Finally, it incorporates FOSSology, an open source license compliance framework endorsed by the Linux Foundation's OpenChain project.
-This enables license, copyright and export control auditing directly from the command line.

 What Does This All Mean?
 ------------------------
 Embedded no longer means restrictive.
-Using Oryx, the operating system can be layered with additional applications and features.
+Using mion, the operating system can be layered with additional applications and features.
 This includes applications, frameworks and [SDK][sdk]s and as such, it can be made into a fully featured Network Operating System, or development environment.
 You have freedom to make